kirkone/Expose/readme.md

 # Exposé

-Exposé is a Bash script that helps photographers generate a stylish website to showcase their images.
-The result is a static website that focuses on displaying the images without any gimmicks like JavaScript.
+Exposé is a high-performance Bash script that helps photographers generate beautiful static websites to showcase their images.
+The result is a lightning-fast static website that focuses on displaying images without distracting elements or JavaScript dependencies.

 Here are some examples of websites that use this script:
 - https://kirkone.github.io/Expose/ (current example site)
 - https://photo.kirk.one/ (my personal website)

-## Features

-- **Easy to Use**: Just a Bash script, no additional dependencies.
-- **Static Website**: No need for a web server or dynamic content.
-- **Stylish Presentation**: Focus on the images without distracting elements.
-- **Automatic Generation**: Automatically generates HTML files based on the images in a folder.

-## Requirements

-- Unix-based operating systems (Linux, macOS)
-- Bash
-- VIPS (libvips)

-## Basic usage

-# Exposé

-Exposé is a high-performance Bash script that helps photographers generate beautiful static websites to showcase their images.
-The result is a lightning-fast static website that focuses on displaying images without distracting elements or JavaScript dependencies.

 ## 🚀 Performance Features